AfsarAhmedBabu/Javascript-Cache-API-Example/README.md

 # Javascript-Cache-API-Example

-Example usage of javascript cache API using simple about.html and contact.html pages.
+Example usage of javascript cache API (with caches global) using simple about.html and contact.html pages.